go-aah/docs/routes-config.md

 ### anti_csrf_check
 <span class="badge lb-sm">Since v0.9</span> Optionally you can disable Anti-CSRF check for particular route.
 There are cases you might need this option.
 In-general don't disable the check.

+This attribute is not applicable for REST APIs even if its defined.

 Default value is `true`.
 ```cfg
 anti_csrf_check = false